 They vary using Manual mode

 f/stop 10-11 to 13-14 depending on the amount of light in your images to start with

-shutter speed I was using anything from 3sec to 15-30 secs again depending on the available light in the image
+shutter speed I was using anything from 3 seconds to 15-30 seconds again depending on the available light in the image

 ISO I tried to keep it as low as possible 100 however keeping below 800 worked fine.